802.11r BSS Fast Transition

 FT SAE : [Enabled | Disabled]

-To verify the PMK cache details, use the following command:
+To verify the PMK cache details, use this command:

 Device# show wireless pmk-cache